uccmen/epsagon-deploy/README.md

 It is noticeable that webpack compilation time took longer when epsagon is enabled as seen in the Github Action logs.

+## Getting Started - Build

+- Clone this project and run `$ yarn` from the project root directory to install dependencies for all packages.

+## To trigger Github Actions
-To reproduce the workflows triggered, simply fork this project, set these secrets in your repository, and create PRs with similar changes.
+- Simply fork this project, set these secrets in your repository, and create PRs with similar changes.

 ```
 AWS_ACCESS_KEY_ID